Global biosphere network

 There are 701 biosphere reserve sites across 124 countries worldwide.

-Noosa is one of nine reserves in Australia, and only one of two biosphere reserves in Queensland, with neighbouring Great Sandy Biosphere Reserve.
+Noosa is one of four reserves in Australia, and only one of two biosphere reserves in Queensland, with neighbouring Great Sandy Biosphere Reserve.

 Man and the Biosphere Program